 Of course, technical feasibility is a big factor when considering processes for automation, but it’s not the only thing to bear in mind.
 The cost of developing and implementing automated hardware must also be looked at, as should supply-and-demand in the sector.
 By that, let’s say that a factory owner that offers field services such as HVAC repairs is thinking about automating his or her facility with software like this Field Service Automation Software.
 Should there be an abundant supply of workers, wages can be kept down, and it may work out quite a bit cheaper than implementing automated hardware on the premises that also improve efficiency of repairs, delivery, and customer satisfaction.

 It’s also of paramount importance that we examine regulatory and social acceptance factors.
 Let’s say that a highly advanced robot has been programmed to perform delicate brain surgery on a human patient.
 That robot has a 99.9 per cent chance of carrying out the surgery perfectly, higher than even the most skilled, experienced surgeon.
 However, would the patient in question be comfortable in the knowledge that such a machine is going to perform such a critical procedure?
 It depends upon the person, but it’s likely that more than a few might be apprehensive, and would prefer the human professional to carry out the work.

-It's true that as technology continues to develop, robots and other forms of artificial intelligence will eventually replace human workers.
+It’s true that as technology continues to develop, robots and other forms of artificial intelligence will eventually replace human workers.
 We’re already seeing automation in the household becoming more commonplace with brands like Crestron refining people’s homes more than ever before.
 If you’d like to learn more about home automation, this has to be one of the biggest crestron installs in the world!
 However, it’s also likely that, for the foreseeable future, humans will work alongside their robotic counterparts in perfect harmony.
-It has to be said that just because the technical potential for industrial automation is feasible, it doesn't necessarily mean that this will be the case.
+It has to be said that just because the technical potential for industrial automation is feasible, it doesn’t necessarily mean that this will be the case.
 Rather, businesses will look at costs, supply-and-demand, regulatory and other social factors to ensure moving to automation will be worth it.